Skip to content

 The most popular version of Greasing the Skids is to pilot a new program or initiative with select teachers.
 Instead of rolling out one-to-one laptops to an entire school, test the idea of a laptop cart with one teacher or a highly-influential grade-level team.
 The small scale allows leaders to check in regularly, encourage growth, and adjust the plan as needed.
 It also builds relationships with influential staff members so leaders can eventually rely on these staff members to influence others.

 After testing a change with a small group, ask pilot teachers to prepare a testimonial, share data, or offer illustrations on how the change worked.
 The teachers who used the laptop cart can quickly offer guidance to the full staff on how to build their own tech skills or give examples of how much the laptops helped with the writing process.
 Not only did you work out the kinks with a small group, but you’ve probably expedited the staff’s buy-in by leveraging influential teachers.
+Article Sponsored Find something for everyone in our collection of colourful, bright and stylish socks.
+Buy individually or in bundles to add color to your drawer!

 Test the Message